ockam

 ockam relay list [OPTIONS]

 List Relays on your default node.
-If you pass '--to ' then it lists the Relays at the given node.
+If you pass '--to

 Options

-• --to [NODE] (optional)
+--to [NODE]

 Get the list of Relays at the given node